 1. Tax code

-Your tax code affects how much of your income is tax-free and whether HMRC has made any adjustments for benefits, underpayments or other reasons.
-A non-standard tax code can increase or reduce take-home pay.
+Your tax code determines how much of your income is tax-free.
+Non-standard codes can increase or reduce take-home pay.

 2. Pension contributions